 |Even when using a mobile device, users can create conference bridges for up to nine callers.|

-Mitel is a communications provider that has a cloud architecture that provides a very stable level of service for business customers.
+Mitel is a communications provider that has a cloud architecture that provides a very stable level of service for business customers, making it a strong Nextiva alternative.
 The company’s flagship product is MiCloud Connect, and it has an architecture built on Google Cloud.
 With Mitel, businesses can expect a reliable all-in-one solution where users can talk, text, and file share on almost any device platform.

 The company has communications partnerships with brands like Netflix and the Western Mutual Insurance Group, and they were named one of the Best Business Tools of 2019 by Newsweek.